-We implement the following as prevention against child sexual violence and harassment in Rushey Mead Academy:
+We implement the following as prevention against child sexual violence and harassment:

-- Educating all Academy Councillors, the Senior Leadership Team, staff, volunteers, pupils and parents about this issue.
-This includes training for all on the nature, prevalence and effect of child sexual violence and harassment, and how to prevent, identify and respond to it. - Educating children about the nature and prevalence of child sexual violence and harassment within Personal Development lessons, Stop the Clock, Tutor time and the wider curriculum.
+- Educating all member of the school community on this issue.
+This includes training for all on the nature, prevalence and effect of child sexual violence and harassment, and how to prevent, identify and respond to it. - Educating children about the nature and prevalence of child sexual violence and harassment within PSHE and Stop the Clock and the wider curriculum.
 There is a focus on healthy relationships that will help children who are experiencing or witnessing unhealthy relationships know where to seek help and report abuse.
-Health Education addresses important aspects such as mental wellbeing. - Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse.
-This includes online abuse. - Children are regularly informed about the school's approach to such issues, including its zero-tolerance policy towards all forms of sexual violence and harassment. - Engaging parents on this issue by: - (a)Talking about it with parents, both in groups and one to one; - (b) Asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks; - (c) Involving parents in the review of school policies and lesson plans; and - (d) Encouraging parents to hold the school to account on this issue. - Ensuring that all child sexual violence and harassment issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support.
-These concerns will be recorded on the CPOMS and will be routinely discussed by the DSL team - Challenging the attitudes that underlie such abuse (both inside and outside the classroom). - Working with the Trust, Academy Councillors, Senior Leadership Team, all staff and volunteers, pupils, and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the School community. - Responding to cases of child sexual violence and harassment promptly and appropriately - Rushey Mead Academy provides an open forum for children to talk things through.
-Such discussions may lead to increased safeguarding reports. - Children are made aware of the processes to raise their concerns or make a report and how any report will be handled.
-This includes processes when they have a concern about a friend or peer. - All our staff are aware of how to support children and how to manage a safeguarding report from a child.
+Health Education addresses important aspects such as mental wellbeing. - Informing pupils frequently about what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse.
+This includes online abuse. - Informing pupils regularly about the school's approach to such issues, including its zero-tolerance policy towards all forms of sexual violence and harassment. - Engaging parents on this issue by talking about it, receiving views and encouraging feedback. - Ensuring that all child sexual violence and harassment issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support.
+These concerns will be recorded and routinely discussed by the DSL team - Challenging the attitudes that underlie such abuse (both inside and outside the classroom). - Responding to cases of child sexual violence and harassment promptly and appropriately - Providing an open forum for children to talk things through.
+Such discussions may lead to increased safeguarding reports. - Making children aware of the processes to raise their concerns or make a report and how any report will be handled.
+This includes processes when they have a concern about a friend or peer. - Supporting out staff to understand how to manage a safeguarding report from a child and support them appropriately through the process.